1. Create a new Xcode project

 13. Set up your CI

 We use CircleCI for our continuous integration needs.
-Automatic deployment beats wasting time for manual builds and is strongly advised.
+Automatic deployment beats wasting time for manual builds, and its use is strongly advised.

 To set one up, check the CI chapter in the handbook.